Lucid Psychotherapy & Counselling

 Treatment for Addictions

-Problem gambling, alcohol and drug use, technology and other addictions
+Problem gambling, alcohol and drug use, technology, sex and other addictions

 “When you can stop, you don't want to, and when you want to stop, you can't...” – Luke Davies

-You might or might not think of yourself as addicted, but the odds are good that if you're reading this then you or someone you love are caught up in doing some things that are making life difficult.
-For a lot of people gambling, alcohol or drug use are making life unbearable, but for many others the cravings are for sex, love, possessions or food.
-Many people bear intense shame and guilt about these issues, which helps to keep the behaviours secret, and makes it hard to access effective support.
-Recovery might be the hardest thing that you or your loved one do, But getting the right support can make it easier.
+You might or might not think of yourself as addicted, but the odds are good that if you're reading this then you or someone you love are caught up in doing some things that are making life unnecessarily undifficult.
+Addictions aren't always negative, it really depends on how it affects you, your life and your relationships - is it causing a problem for you?
+It could be gambling, alcohol or drug use thats making life unbearable.
+Or strong cravings for sex, love, possessions or food.
+Some of us are addicted to our phones, games or social media.
+Many people bear intense shame and guilt about these issues, which helps to keep the behaviours hidden.
+We could become secretive, even lying to ourselves.
+All of this makes it challenging to access effective support.
+Recovery might be the hardest thing that you or your loved one do, but getting the right support can make it easier.

 How counselling or psychotherapy helps with compulsions or addictions

-Often the first step in recovery is becoming really clear about how ready we are to change.
+Often the first step in recovery is becoming really resolved within oneself that we are ready to change.
 It can be difficult to distinguish between what others want for us, and what we really want for ourselves.
-Early in treatment a therapist or counsellor may help with this process of clarification through motivational interviewing, a non confrontational and honest approach to helping us to clarify how ready we are to change.
+Early in treatment a psychotherapist or counsellor may help with this process of clarification through motivational interviewing, a non confrontational and honest approach to helping us to clarify how ready we are to change.
+It's OK to be uncertain.
+It's OK to change your mind about what you do or don't want to change.
+You've probably tried to force yourself to change, or someone else has tried to force you to change.
+This rarely works.
+Patience and curiosity, oddly enough, work much more effectively and more quickly than pressure or force does.

 Specialty Areas